-In this section, we describe the two classes of searches for GW transients, modeled and unmodeled, that contributed triggers for low-latency EM follow-up (in section 2.1).
-We also present the full vetting and validation process of candidate events (in section 2.2) and distribution of low-latency alerts during O2 (in section 2.3).
-Offline search pipelines2 also led to the identification of additional candidate events GW170729 and GW170818 (see Abbott et al. 2018a).
+In this section, we describe the two classes of searches for GW transients, modeled and unmodeled, that contributed triggers for low-latency EM follow-up (in Section 2.1).
+We also present the full vetting and validation process of candidate events (in Section 2.2) and distribution of low-latency alerts during O2 (in Section 2.3).
+Offline search pipelines182 also led to the identification of additional candidate events GW170729 and GW170818 (see LIGO Scientific Collaboration et al. 2018).

 2.1.
-Brief description of online pipelines
+Brief Description of Online Pipelines

 The modeled (CBC) searches specifically look for signals from compact binary mergers of neutron stars and black holes (BNS, NS-BH, and BBH systems).
-The unmodeled (burst) searches on the other hand, are capable of detecting signals from a wide variety of astrophysical sources in addition to compact binary mergers: core-collapse of massive stars, magnetar starquakes, and more speculative sources such as intersecting cosmic strings or as-yet unknown GW sources.
+The unmodeled (burst) searches, on the other hand, are capable of detecting signals from a wide variety of astrophysical sources in addition to compact binary mergers: core-collapse of massive stars, magnetar starquakes, and more speculative sources such as intersecting cosmic strings or currently unknown GW sources.

 2.1.1.
-Online modeled searches
+Online Modeled Searches

-GstLAL (Messick et al. 2017), MBTAOnline (Multi-Band Template Analysis, Adams et al. 2016) and Py-CBC Live (Nitz et al. 2018) are analysis pipelines designed to detect and report compact binary merger events with sub-minute latencies.
-Such pipelines use discrete banks of waveform templates to cover the target parameter space of compact binaries and perform matched filtering on the data using those templates, similar to the offline analyses (Usman et al. 2016; Messick et al. 2017) that produced the O1 and O2 catalog of compact binaries (Abbott et al. 2018a).
+GstLAL (Messick et al. 2017), MBTAOnline (Multi-Band Template Analysis, Adams et al. 2016) and PyCBC Live (Nitz et al. 2018) are analysis pipelines designed to detect and report compact binary merger events with sub-minute latencies.
+Such pipelines use discrete banks of waveform templates to cover the target parameter space of compact binaries and perform matched filtering on the data using those templates, similar to the offline analyses (Usman et al. 2016; Messick et al. 2017) that produced the O1 and O2 catalog of compact binaries (LIGO Scientific Collaboration et al. 2018).
 The online and offline analyses differ in various ways.
 The most important configuration choices of online analyses are reviewed here.

 The mass and spin parameter space considered by the online pipelines in O2 is summarized in Table 1.
-All pipelines assume that, while the gravitational wave signal dwells in the detector sensitive band, the spins of the compact objects are aligned or antialigned with the orbital angular momentum, and that orbital eccentricity is negligible.
-Additional details of the PyCBC Live and GstLAL banks can be found in Dal Canton & Harry 2017 and Mukherjee et al. 2018, respectively.
+All pipelines assume that, while the gravitational-wave signal dwells in the detector sensitive band, the spins of the compact objects are aligned or antialigned with the orbital angular momentum, and that orbital eccentricity is negligible.
+Additional details of the PyCBC Live and GstLAL banks can be found in Dal Canton & Harry (2017) and Mukherjee et al. (2018), respectively.
 In the case of PyCBC Live, the online and final offline analyses covered exactly the same space.
 For GstLAL, the offline bank extended to a larger total mass of $400 M{\odot}$.

-A matched-filtering analysis is performed by each pipeline, producing triggers for each detector's data stream whenever the matched-filter single-detector signal to noise ratio (SNR) peaks above a threshold given in Table 1.
-Due to the small probability of a signal being detectable in Virgo and not in LIGO during O2, PyCBC Live did not use Virgo to produce triggers; Virgo's data was nevertheless still analyzed and used for the sky localization of candidates from LIGO.
+A matched-filtering analysis is performed by each pipeline, producing triggers for each detector's data stream whenever the matched-filter single-detector signal-to-noise ratio (S/N) peaks above a threshold given in Table 1.
+Due to the small probability of a signal being detectable in Virgo and not in LIGO during O2, PyCBC Live did not use Virgo to produce triggers; Virgo's data were nevertheless still analyzed and used for the sky localization of candidates from LIGO.

-Matched filtering alone is insufficient in non-Gaussian detector noise, producing frequent non-astrophysical triggers with large SNR (Abbott et al. 2016f).
-Pipelines can choose among different techniques to mitigate this effect: calculating additional statistics based on the template waveform (signal-based vetoes), explicitly zeroing out loud and short instrumental transients before matched-filtering (gating), and vetoing triggers based on known data-quality issues which are reported with the same latency as the strain data itself.
-In O2, all matched-filter searches employed signal-based vetoes; PyCBC Live and MBTAOnline applied vetoes based on low-latency data-quality information, while GstLAL applied gating.
+Matched filtering alone is insufficient in non-Gaussian detector noise, producing frequent non-astrophysical triggers with large S/N (Abbott et al. 2016f).
+Pipelines can choose among different techniques to mitigate this effect: calculating additional statistics based on the template waveform (signalbased vetoes), explicitly zeroing out loud and short instrumental transients before matched-filtering (gating), and vetoing triggers based on known data quality issues that are reported with the same latency as the strain data itself.
+In O2, all matched-filter searches employed signal-based vetoes; PyCBC Live and MBTAOnline applied vetoes based on low-latency data quality information, while GstLAL applied gating.